Retired UAW vice president is the latest to plead guilty

 Ashton, 71, of Ocean View, New Jersey, appeared in Detroit federal court.
 He pleaded guilty to conspiracy charges and faces roughly three years in prison when he’s sentenced on March 3.

 Ashton declined to comment.
 He awarded a $3.9 million contract from the UAW-GM training center for thousands of watches that remain in storage.
+The government said they were never given to union members.

 “He has asked me to apologize to all the members of the UAW.
 Good people make really bad decisions. … He fully accepts responsibility,” defense attorney Jerry Ballarotto told reporters.